dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 method accesses `.x` and `.y` on `other`.
 It has been promoted to `Point` even though the function doesn't have any `return` or `throw`.
-The control flow analysis knows that the declared type of `wrongType()` is `Never` which means the then body of the `if` statement *must* abort somehow.
+The control flow analysis knows that the declared type of `wrongType()` is `Never` which means the then branch of the `if` statement *must* abort somehow.
 Since the second statement can only be reached when `other` is a `Point`, Dart promotes it.

 In other words, using `Never` in your own APIs lets you extend Dart's